-This natural phenomenon was only discovered recently, but it is certainly very popular spot amongst tourists and can get ridiculously busy.
+This natural phenomenon was only discovered recently, but it is certainly a very popular spot amongst tourists and can get ridiculously busy.
 What’s the big deal you may wonder?

-Because of New Zealand’s geothermal activity hot water beach is one of the few places in New Zealand, where you can dig out your own hot spring and sit in it enjoying the views of the sea.
+Because of New Zealand’s geothermal activity, hot water beach is one of the few places in New Zealand, where you can dig out your own hot spring and sit in it enjoying the views of the sea.

 Make sure to check out the tides first.
 The nearby hotels and campsites will have them enlisted at reception.

 It’s only possible to dig at low tide.
 Once the tide comes in it washes everything away.
-You can rent shovels at nearby cafes for just few bucks.
+You can rent shovels at nearby cafes for just a few bucks.
 Few bucks well spent if you ask me.

-One of the most photogenic spots on the North Island is the Cathedral Cove - a marine reserve located on the peninsula.
+One of the most photogenic spots on the North Island is Cathedral Cove – a marine reserve located on the peninsula.
 The place is named after the cave accessible by a short hike or kayak.

 The start of the trail is only minutes away from Hahei.
-This place gets really busy so to maximize your experience hike to the Cove early in the morning or late in the afternoon, after the crowds subside.
+This place gets really busy so to maximize your experience hike to the Cove early in the morning or late in the afternoon after the crowds subside.

 Best Places to stay around Hahei in Coromandel

-New Zealand Two week road trip part 2: South Island
+New Zealand Two-week road trip part 2: South Island

 I hope you’ve liked what you’ve seen thus far.
 It’s time for the South Island now, and let me tell you, if you liked the North you will absolutely love the South.